Data Cleaning Using Pandas in Python – Complete Guide for Beginners

 This step is not needed for the dataset we are using.
 So, we will skip this step.

-De-Duplicate means remove all duplicate values.
+De-Duplicate means removing all duplicate values.
 There is no need for duplicate values in data analysis.
 These values only affect the accuracy and efficiency of the analysis result.
-To find duplicate values in the dataset we will use a simple dataframe function i.e. duplicated().
+To find duplicate values in the dataset, we will use a simple dataframe function, i.e., duplicated().
 Let’s see the example:

 DataFrame_name.drop_duplicates(subset=None, keep='first', inplace=False, ignore_index=False)

-This is the last step of the data cleaning process.
-After performing all the above operations, the data is transformed into clean the dataset and it is ready to export for the next process in Data Science or Data Analysis.
+This is the last step of the data-cleaning process.
+After performing all the above operations, the data is transformed into a clean dataset, and it is ready to export for the next process in Data Science or Data Analysis.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.